-Networks are undergoing a transition from simple Fast Ethernet data connectivity to converged services and new applications over LAN, which demand new infrastructure services: PoE, wireless access support, Gigabit Ethernet to the desktop or all of these.
-The Summit 400-24p provides all of these services in one multi-dimensional platform.
+Networks are undergoing a transition from simple Fast Ethernet data connectivity to converged services and new applications over LAN which demand new infrastructure services: streaming media, VoIP, data analysis and simulations, all of which require expanded bandwidth, rapid resiliency, and precise QoS.
+The Summit 400-24t provides these services in one multi-featured platform.

-Support for Evolving Desktop
+Support for the Evolving Desktop